solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    This function is overridden at the proposal specific contract.
-For eg: let's take a look at the governor bravo `run()` method.
-Here this function sets the environment for proposal execution and then finally simulates the proposal by calling the `run()` of the parent `Proposal` contract.
-In this example first `primaryForkId` is set to `sepolia`.
-Next `addresses` object is set by reading the `Addresses.json` file.
-We make the state of the `addresses` contract persist across selected fork so that we don't need to set `addresses` object every time we selectFork.
-The bravo governor specific contract requires to set the bravo governor contract address as it requires this address in `simulate()` and `checkOnChainCalldata()` functions.
-Finally `run()` sets the bravo governor address and calls `super.run()`.
+    This function is overridden at the proposal-specific contract.
+For example, let's take a look at the Governor Bravo `run()` method.
+Here, this function sets the environment for proposal execution and then finally simulates the proposal by calling the `run()` of the parent `Proposal` contract.
+In this example, first `primaryForkId` is set to `sepolia`.
+Next, the `addresses` object is set by reading the `Addresses.json` file.
+We make the state of the `addresses` contract persist across selected fork so that we don't need to set the `addresses` object every time we `selectFork`.
+The Bravo governor specific contract requires setting the Bravo governor contract address as it is required in `simulate()` and `checkOnChainCalldata()` functions.
+Finally, `run()` sets the Bravo governor address and calls `super.run()`.

     ```solidity
     function run() public override {